Lam Hin Ting: Dreams

 After the conclusion of the 2016-17 season, Lam considered returning to Portugal for another trial.
 He ultimately decided to sign with Dreams, following Leung who had been named the manager of the club.
 He scored his first two goals for the club in a 4-2 win over Southern.

 R&F

 Following Dreams' decision to self-relegate, Lam rejoined R&F, signing a contract on 24 July 2019.

 On 14 October 2020, Lam left the club after his club's withdrawal from the HKPL in the new season.

 Happy Valley

 On 10 November 2020, Lam signed with Happy Valley.

 Rangers

 On 14 July 2021, it was reported that Lam would sign with Rangers.

+Eastern

+On 6 June 2024, Lam signed with Eastern, a club for whom he had once played for at the youth level.

+International career

+On 16 November 2023, Lam made his international debut for Hong Kong in the World Cup qualifiers against Iran.

+On 26 December 2023, Lam was named in Hong Kong's squad for the 2023 AFC Asian Cup.

 Disciplinary issues

 Throughout his career, Lam has been on the end of supplemental discipline due to poor behaviour.

 On 21 March 2021, Lam was sent off post-match for alleged sexual harassment of referee Gigi Law.
 This allegation was confirmed by the Hong Kong Football Association on 19 April 2021 and Lam was banned 10 matches.

 On 28 December 2021, the HKFA banned Lam from representing Hong Kong for one year and fined him $6,000 after it emerged that Lam and his teammates broke team rules and violated COVID-19 protocols during the 2022 AFC U-23 Asian Cup qualification tournament in Japan.

 On 10 September 2022, videos began circulating on the internet of Lam tossing his kit at a referee after being sent off in a local futsal match.
 Rangers responded by suspending Lam indefinitely for his actions and for participating in football activity without permission from the club.